 Diseases caused by prions are referred to as TSEs, short for Transmissible Spongiform Encephalopathies.
 In general, TSEs are fatal and progressively affect the central nervous system.
 The brain of an animal infected by prions will develop tiny holes that make it appear much like a sponge.

-The most common mode of infection is via feeding cows contaminated feed — feed that contains animal proteins (from sheep or cows).
-Researchers are still studying modes of transmission and exploring if heredity/genetics plays a role in an individual animals susceptibility to (or protection from) acquiring this disease.
+The most common mode of infection is from feeding cows contaminated feed, particularly feed that contains animal proteins (from sheep or cows).
+Researchers are still studying modes of transmission and exploring if genetics plays a role in an individual animal's susceptibility to (or protection from) acquiring this disease.

 BSE has a long incubation period, meaning that it can take months or years to show clinical signs.
-Once a cow starts showing signs, it is often terminal within 3 months (according to Merck Manual, 8th edition).
+According to the Merck Veterinary Manual, once a cow starts showing signs, it is often terminal within 3 months.